3rd International Workshop on Monitoring and Evaluation of Global Health Programs

 • Resources, course material, and workshop kit

 • Lunch, tea and snacks during the workshop sessions

 • Certificate from Empower School of Health

-Does not include – airfare, airport transfers, health insurance, visa fees, dinner or other travel expenses
+Does not include – airfare, accommodation, airport transfers, health insurance, visa fees, dinner or other travel expenses

 Ms. Sangeeta Tikyani*: Director - Public Health, Empower School of Health.
 With more than 13 years of professional experience in the field of public health, her areas of expertise are M&E, Data Quality Assessment, Systematic Assessments and Reviews, Routine Health Information Systems, Health System Strengthening (HMIS, HRH, and Service Quality), Capacity Building, Gender Integration, QA/Improvement and Public Health Education.
 She has experience of conducting more than 20 M&E related international workshops in various countries including Bangladesh, Ethiopia, India, Namibia, Nepal & South Africa and also provided technical assistance in M&E in countries like Bangladesh, India and Nepal.
 She has been on various boards and chaired many technical committees including Capacity Building Committee of GEMNet- Health.
 Previously, she was heading M&E unit at Public Health Foundation of India and helped to establish Regional Centre of Reference in M&E.